Gwendolyn Brooks Open Mic Awards

 Photo by Eric Shropshire Photography

-This annual event is always a crowd pleaser with past winners including the esteemed poets Sename Amagashie, Lucy Anderton, Tara Betts, C.C.
+The Gwendolyn Brooks Open Mic Awards is an annual event and is ALWAYS a crowd pleaser.
+Past winners including the esteemed poets Sename Amagashie, Lucy Anderton, Tara Betts, C.C.
 Carter, Stephanie Gentry-Fernandez, Marian Hayes, Tricia Hersey, Tyehimba Jess, Langston Kerman, Toni Asante Lightfoot, Nate Marshall, Sage Morgan-Hubbard, Stephanie Rose Perez, Tristan Silverman, Dan “Sully” Sullivan, Mark Turcotte, Deepak Unnikrishnan, Javon Smith, Nicole Bond, and last year’s winner Vann Harris.

 Complete guidelines for qualifying submissions are below.